-Colum n 1 Column 2 Rating g category of rateable land Description of rating category 19 Land not in Brookwater which is vacant land less than 20,000m 2 that is not potential owner occupied.
-Land which meets all of the following criteria: (a) has any of the Primary Council Land Use Codes for this rating category; (b) is vacant land; (c) is less than 20,000m2; (d) is not potential owner occupied; (e) is not located in Brookwater.
-22a Land used for a multi residential purpose, with two dwellings or a dwelling with an auxiliary unit, which are not owner occupied.
-Land which meets all of the following criteria: (a) has any of the Primary Council Land Use Codes for this rating category; (b) is primarily residential; (c) includes: (i) two dwellings; or (ii) a dwelling with an auxiliary unit; (d) none of the dwellings or the auxiliary unit are owner occupied.
-22b Land used for a multi residential purpose with three to five dwellings which are not owner occupied.
+Colum nn 1 Column 2 Rating g category of rateable land Description of rating category 19 Land not in Brookwater which is vacant land less than 20,000m2 that is not potential owner occupied Land which meets all of the following criteria: (a) has any of the Primary Council Land Use Codes for this rating category; (b) is vacant land; (c) is less than 20,000m2; (d) is not potential owner occupied; (e) is not located in Brookwater.
+22a Land used for multi residential with two dwellings which are not owner occupied.
+Land which meets all of the following criteria: (a) has any of the Primary Council Land Use Codes for this rating category; (b) is primarily residential; (c) includes two dwellings; (d) none of the dwellings are owner occupied.
+22b Land used for multi residential with three to five dwellings which are not owner occupied.
 Land which meets all of the following criteria: (a) has any of the Primary Council Land Use Codes for this rating category; (b) is primarily residential; (c) includes three to five dwellings; (d) one or more of the dwellings is not owner occupied.
-22c Land used for a multi residential purpose with six to nine dwellings which are not owner occupied.
+22c Land used for multi residential with six to nine dwellings which are not owner occupied.
 Land which meets all of the following criteria: (a) has any of the Primary Council Land Use Codes for this rating category; (b) is primarily residential; (c) includes six to nine dwellings; (d) one or more of the dwellings is not owner occupied.
-22d Land used for a multi residential purpose with 10 to 14 dwellings which are not owner occupied.
+22d Land used for multi residential with 10 to 14 dwellings which are not owner occupied.
 Land which meets all of the following criteria: (a) has any of the Primary Council Land Use Codes for this rating category; (b) is primarily residential; (c) includes 10 to 14 dwellings; (d) one or more of the dwellings is not owner occupied.
-22e Land used for a multi residential purpose with 15 to 19 dwellings which are not owner occupied.
+22e Land used for multi residential with 15 to 19 dwellings which are not owner occupied.
 Land which meets all of the following criteria: (a) has any of the Primary Council Land Use Codes for this rating category; (b) is primarily residential; (c) includes 15 to 19 dwellings; (d) one or more of the dwellings is not owner occupied.